JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-project-configuration.md

   <tr>
   <td>
     <list>
        <li>Both Android and iOS team members can easily edit Kotlin Multiplatform code, ensuring that creating and maintaining shared code is a shared responsibility.
-This helps prevent siloes breaks teams' isolation and encourages collaboration.</li>
+This helps prevent teams' isolation and encourages collaboration.</li>
        <li>This approach doesn't require separate versioning and publishing of the shared code.</li>
        <li>The development workflow is quicker, as iOS team members don't have to wait for artifacts to be created and published.</li>
    </list>